KGrewal1/ruff/crates/red_knot_python_semantic/resources/mdtest/call/getattr_static.md

 # `inspect.getattr_static`

-`inspect.getattr_static` is a function that returns the value of an attribute of an object, without invoking the descriptor protocol (for caveats, see the [official documentation]).
+`inspect.getattr_static` is a function that returns attributes of an object without invoking the descriptor protocol (for caveats, see the [official documentation]).

+Consider the following example:

 ```py
 import inspect